-- Your ads should always target a specific audience, and your offer should be unique and personalized to that audience.
+- The ads should always target a specific audience, and your offer should be unique and personalized to that audience.

-- Your ad link should always direct traffic to a dedicated landing page.
+- Your ad link should always direct traffic to a dedicated landing page page.

 Creating a high-converting landing page for your Facebook traffic to visit is integral to the success of your Facebook ad campaigns.
 AdEspresso shows us that most Facebook advertisers understand this, as 69% of Facebook ads take prospects to a dedicated landing page:

-Just like your Facebook ad copy needs to be relevant to your target audience, it also needs to be relevant to your landing page.
-No matter what you’re offering — a free trial, an ebook download, an event registration, etc. — your landing page should match your Facebook ad.
+Just like your Facebook ad copy needs to be relevant to your target audience.
+It also needs to be relevant to your landing page.
+Whether you have a free trial or an ebook download, your landing page should match your Facebook ad.

 ThriveHive got the landing page part right, but the campaign could use some message match improvement.
 Here’s the Facebook ad:

 See how there’s not much in common?
-The message itself is the same, but there are no obvious, visual similarities.
-The images are different, the copy is varied, and the headlines don’t match — one says “our,” one says “your,” and the capitalization in “ebook” varies.
+The message itself is the same, but there are no obvious visual similarities.
+The images are different; the copy is varied.
+The headlines don’t match — one says “our,” one says “your,” and the capitalization in “ebook” varies.

 Conversely, here’s an aesthetic pleasing Facebook ad that Zillow created to promote their Premier Agent advertising:

 When prospects click the ad, they’re brought to this landing page, which uses message match — in both the image and copy: